ssanj/Shortbread-Sample/README.markdown

     shob

-#Selecting why browsers to run
+#Selecting which browsers to run

  Firefox is the default browser.
 Customize which browsers run by overriding driverSeq in `project/build/Project.scala` file:
     override def driverSeq:Seq[NamedDriver] = Seq(add_your_drivers_here)